TyrionJ/SaB-Net/README.md

 # Self-attention Backward Network for Gastric Tumor Segmentation in CT Images

-The source and sample data will be available under accepting.
+The source code and sample data will be available under accepting.